-In FY 2020, we have focused on three main priorities: monitoring credit risk; improving service to young, beginning, and small (YBS) farmers and ranchers; and improving the timeliness and efficiency of our regulatory activities.
-These continue to be our priorities during the fall of 2020, so we can ensure the Farm Credit System is safe and sound.
+In FY 2021, we focused on three main priorities: monitoring credit risk; improving service to young, beginning, and small (YBS) farmers and ranchers; and improving the timeliness and efficiency of our regulatory activities.
+We will maintain this focus in FY 2022 to ensure that the Farm Credit System fulfills its public mission and remains safe and sound.